IntelligentSystemsLabUTV/ros2-examples/README.md

 - **C++ examples**
   - **topic_pubsub_cpp:** Examples about topics and messages:
     - `pub` and `sub` show how a node can subscribe or publish to a topic;
-    - `periodic_sub` shows how to dynamically deactivate and reactivate topic subscriptions;
+    - `periodic_sub` shows how to dynamically deactivate and reactivate topic subscriptions.
-    - `intrapc_*` tests demonstrate ROS 2 intra-process communication capabilities, showing how nodes must be set up and used to enforce such behaviour.
   - **custom_topic_cpp:** Similar to the above's `pub` and `sub`, the only difference is that they now use custom interfaces for messages defined in `ros2_examples_interfaces`.
   - **simple_service_cpp:** Classic ROS 2 client/server example.
   - **parameters_example_cpp:** This example offers an in-depth coverage of node parameters.